 Christchurch and Dunedin

-Dunedin Central and North is down 0.1% over the past three months and up 1.7% year on year.
-Dunedin South is up 0.6% since February and 1.2% year on year and the Dunedin Taieri is up 0.2% over the past three months and up 2.0% year on year.
+Dunedin Central and North values are up 0.5% over the past three months and 2.2% year on year.
+Dunedin South has also increased 1.0% in the past three months and 2.3% year on year.
+Values in the Dunedin Peninsula and Coastal areas are also up 0.6 % over the past three months and 2.3% year on year.

 QV Registered Valuer Duncan Jack said, “The market conditions of recent months prevail in Dunedin with slowly increasing values and overall listing numbers at low to moderate levels across the city.”

 “There is reasonable to good demand for those properties listed and many properties are selling fairly quickly particularly those that are well presented and priced realistically.
 There has also been some multi offer scenarios reported of late.”